Getting your money to work for you

 So, keeping these investment principles in mind, I have decided to move 75% of my savings from a matured cash ISA, to a stocks and shares ISA.
 This enables me to access the higher annual (average) growth of the stock market, compared to the lower interest rates of my saving accounts (1.5%).
 This will put me at risk of my savings going down as well as up, but on balance, I think that this a worthwhile change.

 The first step was to choose a company that would provide the stocks and shares ISA.
 I opted for Hargreaves Lansdown, as they are a market leader, and are known for their intuitive user interface, and low charges.
-I completed a simple form, and they handle the money transfer (It surprises me that this process still requires a paper form – why is it not yet fully online?).
+I completed a simple form, and they handle the money transfer.
 Easy.
+(It does however surprise me that this process still requires a paper form – why is it not yet fully online?).

 The second step was to choose the stocks and shares ISA portfolio mix.
 I like to evaluate the different options, so I spent some time researching what the index funds were with the lowest fees, and their track record.
 I used their top “Wealth 150+” list, focusing on the trackers (index funds) as a starting point, ensuring that I looked at funds from a range of geographies.
 I also looked at fund past performance, but do be careful, as past performance does not determine future performance.
 I was surprised to see that a number of funds (Including those with the lowest fees) achieved 20% to 40% growth in 2016-2017!
 This is clearly well above the average of 5-7%.
 What a monster year!
 This is atypical.
 But do you now wish that you had adopted this approach in 2016 or earlier?
 I certainly do.